tomskovich/blog/content/posts/PowerShell - ComputerCleanup Module.md

 #### -BrowserCache
 - Clears browser cache files for all users.
 - Browsers: Microsoft Edge, Internet Explorer, Google Chrome and Firefox.
-- WARNING: This will stop ALL running browser processes.
+- :warning: This will stop ALL running browser processes.
 Running outside of working hours is advised.

 #### -TeamsCache
 	- Clears Microsoft Teams cache files for all users.